CAPDGroup/CAPD_example_standard/README.md

     cmake .. -CAPD_PREFIX=<capd_prefix>
     make

-Above commands will build an example executable.
-We emphasize that <capd_prefix> is the path to existing CAPD installation.
+The commands above will build an example executable.
+We emphasize that `<capd_prefix>` is the path to existing CAPD installation.